-"Corequisites" for a course are those courses which must generally be taken concurrently with the course.
+"Corequisites" A student may enroll in the corequisite prior to enrolling in the target course or simultaneously with the target course, unless otherwise noted.
 Corequisites provide the necessary skill or supplementary body of knowledge or laboratory time during the course to help assure success in the course.
 Concerns about requisites are best resolved with a college counselor or the course instructor prior to the first day of Class.